 Thorens TD 170-1 Fully Automatic Turntable

-If your record collection includes 78s, the TD 170 from Thorens is one of the few automatic turntables under $1,000 that comes with a motor capable of playing them.
+If your record collection includes 78s, the TD 170 from Thorens is one of the few automatic turntables in its price range that comes with a motor capable of playing them.
 You’ll still need to purchase a separate stylus and cartridge, but that’s a lot more cost-effective—and more convenient—than upgrading the motor or buying a second turntable.

 For all record types, the turntable (see full specs) offers listeners the maximum convenience.
 It’s easy to operate and doesn’t require any adjustments out of the box, perfect for the vinyl beginner who doesn’t want to worry about making adjustments to the balance or positioning of the tonearm.
 It also comes with a built-in proprietary phono pre-amp, letting you send the signal straight to your audio receiver.